farrosfr/solar-nusantara/README.md

 - `Navbar.astro`: The main navigation bar for desktop.
 - `NewsItem.astro`: A single news item card.
 - `NewsSection.astro`: A section displaying a list of news items.
-- `ProductCarousel.astro`: A carousel to display products.
+- `ProductCarousel.astro`: A section displaying a grid of products.
 - `SearchBar.astro`: A reusable search input component.
 - `ServiceCarousel.astro`: A carousel to display services.
 - `ServiceHighlight.astro`: A section to highlight specific services with stats.